 Karen Elliott is sort of a “Jack of All Trades” for Vanbros.
 She helps with recruiting and registering contestants, maintaining records, securing venues, helping to coordinate pageant weekends, and assisting wherever needed.

 Karen has worked with Vanbros & Associates for 14 years.
 She was introduced to the pageant world when her daughter, Andrea, won the title of Miss Missouri Teen USA 1999.
 Not only does Karen work for Vanbros, but Andrea also is the Head Choreographer and helps to run their stage productions.
 Karen loves working for Vanbros, and being able to share the experience with her daughter as well.

 Feeling very blessed, Karen has a phenomenal family; Keith, Brandy, Payton & Riley Elliott; Chris, Aixa, Chris, Jr., and Leilani Rose; and Luke, Andrea and Elle Ertzner.
 Her precious grandson, Donald “Ross” III lost his battle with pediatric cancer at the age of 3.
 From such tragedy came an outpouring of love & support.
 Ross’ Foundation was formed to help children and their families who are battling pediatric cancer.
 In support, Vanbros created Warriors for Ross and has raised over $30,000 to help Ross’ Foundation in its quest to relieve some of the financial and emotional stress on these families.
 The pageant world in itself is one big family, and there are no words for Karen to express her gratitude.
 The extent they will go to in order to help one another is unmatched.

-Currently residing in Independence, Missouri, with her 2 doggies, Tiara & Jessi, Karen feels very fortunate to work with such amazing people in an industry that helps young women realize dreams.
+Currently residing in Lee's Summit, Missouri, Karen feels very fortunate to work with such amazing people in an industry that helps young women realize dreams.